More U.S. babies with Zika-related birth defects reported by health agency

 That brings the U.S. totals, as of June 23, to seven babies with microcephaly or other Zika-related birth defects such as serious brain abnormalities, and five lost pregnancies from either miscarriage, stillbirth or termination.

-The figures were listed in a U.S. Zika pregnancy registry created earlier this month by the Centers for Disease Control and Prevention (CDC).
+The figures were listed in a U.S. Zika pregnancy registry created earlier this month by the Centers for Disease Control and Prevention.

 The registry compiles poor outcomes of pregnancies with laboratory evidence of possible Zika virus infection in the 50 states and the District of Columbia.
-The agency is currently monitoring 287 pregnant women with any laboratory evidence of Zika infection, not including those in U.S. territories such as Puerto Rico.
+The agency is currently monitoring 265 pregnant women with laboratory evidence of Zika infection, not including those in U.S. territories such as Puerto Rico.

 Brazil has confirmed more than 1,400 cases of microcephaly in babies whose mothers were infected with Zika during pregnancy in the current outbreak.